About this Property

 - Approximately 2400 square feet

-Your family will be close to everything when you stay at this centrally-located condo with fabulous vistas of beach and ocean.
+Your family will be close to everything when you stay at this centrally-located condo with excellent vistas of beach and ocean.

 Two master suites each with full bathrooms and balcony's offering a great family stay with privacy and a 3rd bedroom for the kids.